Lipen/discrete-math-course/typst/lec-relations.typ

   - _Transitive closure_: $t(R)$ is the smallest transitive relation containing $R$
 ]

-#Block(color: blue)[
+#Block(color: yellow)[
-  The key insight is that closure operations _add the minimum_ number of pairs needed to achieve the desired property, while preserving all existing pairs in the original relation.
+  *Key insight:* closure operations _add the minimum_ number of pairs needed to achieve the desired property, while preserving all existing pairs in the original relation.
 ]

 // TODO: visualize the extension of sets as blobs